-Ad Age called ’empathy’ marketing’s latest buzzword.
-But empathy is far more than a buzzword.
-Used correctly, it can drive deeper connections and more meaningful relationships with your customers.
+In 2017, Ad Age called ’empathy’ marketing’s latest buzzword.
+Now, 5 years later, Marketing Insider groups posits that empathy in marketing is more important than data.
+Used correctly, empathy can drive deeper connections and more meaningful relationships with your customers.
 And through these relationships, it can drive bottom line results for your business.

 But what exactly is ’empathy’?
 Too often it is defined the wrong way.
 You might think that you are practicing empathy by imagining how you would feel in someone else’s shoes.
 However, this approach is self-centered and assumes that others feel, think, and behave as you do.
 This is not empathy.
 True empathy is realizing that you can’t understand someone else by seeing them through your own colored lenses.
 Instead, you must find ways to understand them by removing your own lenses and trying on theirs.